-- 3.11 The adopted Core Strategy identifies a requirement of at least 135 hectares of employment land to be developed between 2013 and 2030 (Policy EC2 and EC3). - 3.12 Since 2013, there has been 33.97 hectares developed.
-Therefore, technically approximately 101.03 hectares remains to meet the requirement. - 3.13 There is approximately 81.82 hectares of employment land which remains undeveloped from the existing employment sites allocated within the RUDP (Policy E1).
-However, as the emerging work on the new Local Plan is indicating a significant proportion of this land might not be suitable and/or developable and this figure should be considered as under review. - 3.14 There is approximately 6.59 hectares of employment land available through committed sites with planning permission on windfall sites (non-allocated sites to avoid double counting). - 3.15 Therefore, there is a shortfall of approximately 12.62 hectares as shown in Figure 3-1.
+- 3.8 The adopted Core Strategy identifies a requirement of at least 135 hectares of employment land to be developed between 2013 and 2030 (Policy EC2 and EC3). - 3.9 Since 2013, there has been 41.73 hectares developed.
+Therefore, approximately 93.27 hectares remains to meet the requirement. - 3.10 There is approximately 81.82 hectares of employment land which remains undeveloped from the existing employment sites allocated within the RUDP (Policy E1).
+However, the emerging work on the new Local Plan is indicating a significant proportion of this land might not be suitable and/or developable and this figure should therefore be considered as under review. - 3.11 There is approximately 10.46 hectares of employment land available through committed sites with planning permission on windfall sites (non-allocated sites to avoid double counting with the figure stated in paragraph 3.10). - 3.12 Therefore, there is a shortfall of approximately 1 hectare as shown in Figure 3-1.
 However, the requirement figure and the proposed allocations are being reviewed as part of the new Local Plan.

-Figure 3-1: Remaining employment land supply, at 31 March 2021
+Figure 3-1: Remaining employment land supply, at 31 March 2023